The miniTraff Icon

 Below is the Lane diagram from the help menu.

-miniTraff can support a total of twenty lanes in each direction.
-These lanes are split between exclusive left turn, exclusive right turn and through lanes.
-For example one leg of an intersection might have five exclusive left turn lanes, nine through lanes and six exclusive right turn lanes.
-You must have at least one through lane.
-You can only have one shared left turn lane and/or one shared right turn lane. (a single lane can be shared for both left and right turns)
+For example one leg of an intersection might have five exclusive left turn lanes, one shared left turn lane, seven thru lanes, one shared right turn lane, and six exclusive right turn lanes.
+You must have at least one full length lane in a fragment.
+You can have a maximum of one shared left turn lane and one shared right turn lane or a single lane that is shared for both left and right turns.

 Traffic Lane diagram